MandoxaElemental/EightToTen-Endpoints/README.md

 ### EightToTen - Endpoints_GitHub Repository Link:
 [EightToTen - Endpoints GitHub Repository Link](https://github.com/MandoxaElemental/EightToTen-Endpoints)

-This has been Peer Reviewed By:
+This has been Peer Reviewed By: Aaron Robinson
-> Comments:
+> Comments: I wasnt able to do a dotnet watch run command as my dotnet version is a newer version but taking a look over the code it seems that everything will work as intended.
+I like his organization and te naming conventions made the flow easy to understand great job!